Share Sale/Purchase: Is Shareholders’ Approval Required?

 - The consent of one or more key shareholders might be necessary for certain transactions, often seen in joint ventures or multi-party investments where a leading shareholder plays a decisive role in critical business decisions.

-Therefore, it is essential to review the articles of association and any relevant shareholders’ agreements to determine if they impose any shareholder consent requirements for a corporate buyer or seller.
+Review the articles of association and shareholders’ agreements to check for any shareholder consent requirements for corporate transactions.

 Conclusion